hyurl/sfn/docs/v1/api/Service.md

 EventEmitter, you can bind customized events if needed.

-This class is not intended to be used directly, to use its functions, a new class must be defined and inherited from this one.
+This class is not intended to be used directly, to use its functions, a new class must be defined and inherited from this one, all services run as singletons and shall be accessed via `app.services` namespace.

 ```ts
 abstract class Service extends EventEmitter { }